openmls/openmls/book/src/user_manual/migration.md

   separate cleanup is needed — and deleting would remove the freshly migrated data.

-**Rolling back to retained old data is only safe before first use.** Once a migrated group sends or processes anything, the old store holds stale ratchet
+**NOTE: Rolling back to retained old data is only safe before the first use after migration.**
-state: reverting to it forks the group and risks key reuse.
-If you keep the old store as a rollback path, that path expires the moment the group is used.
+Afterwards, once a migrated group sends or processes anything, the ratchet state in the old store becomes stale, and reverting to it forks the group and risks key reuse.
+The old store should not be kept as a rollback path after the migrated state is used.

 ## Running the migration in an application